The Apple (Star Trek: The Original Series): Production

 The episode guest stars a young David Soul (of Starsky & Hutch fame) as one of the Feeders of Vaal.

 The episode makes the only TOS in-series reference to the saucer section being able to separate from the rest of the Enterprise when Kirk is discussing options for Scotty to save the ship.

 Reception

 Zack Handlen of the A.V.
 Club gave the episode a "B−" criticizing Kirk's interference in the planet's culture.

 In 2009, GameRadar+ noted this episode for death of crewman Hendorff (actor Mal Friedman) by a deadly plant during the away mission to the planet's surface.

 In 2017, Den of Geek ranked "The Apple" the ninth worst episode of the original Star Trek television series.

+In 2024 Hollywood.com ranked The Apple at number 20 out of the 79 original series episodes.